

 Student eligibility requirements for a RTP Stipend:

-3. must be enrolled in or will be commencing a Flinders HDR; and
+3. Must be enrolled in or will be commencing a Flinders HDR; and

-4. must not receiving income from another source to support student’s general living costs while undertaking their course of study if that income is greater than 75 per cent of the student’s RTP Stipend rate.
+4. Must not receiving income from another source to support student’s general living costs while undertaking their course of study if that income is greater than 75 per cent of the student’s RTP Stipend rate.
 Income unrelated to the student’s course of study or income received for the student’s course of study but not for the purposes of supporting general living costs is not to be taken into account.

 * Australian citizens; or permanent residents of Australia; or New Zealand citizens.